Yumiko (The Walking Dead): Season 9

 In "The Calm Before", while enjoying the fair, Yumiko and her group watched the arrival of Daryl and his group to the community.
 Fearing that the Whisperers will retaliate against the Hilltop for having taken Lydia from them, Magna offered to travel to her home to defend the community from any attack and during the road she ran into one of the carts belonging to Hilltop completely destroyed after an unfortunate encounter with the Whisperers.
 With Yumiko's decision to accompany Daryl and others to find the missing people, Magna chose to follow the initial plan and said goodbye to her girlfriend.
 At night, Yumiko and the group gets attacked by walkers.
 They take them out one by one until the Whisperers surround them.
 Beta emerges from the trees and tells them to drop their weapons.
 After the group is tied up, Alpha approaches them and tells them she ran into trouble on the road as she wipes her bloody knife on her pants.
 Michonne warns her if she tries to get Lydia back they'll respond in force, but Alpha assures her Lydia isn't her concern anymore.
 She takes out a shotgun and orders Daryl to follow her.
 At dawn, Daryl returns to the group and they leave back to the Kingdom.
 On their way back to the Kingdom, they find a beaten and bloody Siddiq tied to a tree.
 He points them to a nearby hill, which has ten pikes in the ground.
 Each spike has a severed head stabbed through the top.
 The group walk devastated towards it and look in horror at the victims: Ozzy, Alek, D.J., Frankie, Tammy, Rodney, Addy, Enid, Tara, and Henry.
 Yumiko is horrified and falls to her knees.
 They then put down their friends and loved ones and head back to the Kingdom.
 Later that day, Yumiko listens from the crowd as Siddiq delivers the tragic news, tells them how brave everyone was in their final moments and how he was intentionally kept alive to tell this very story.
 He encourages everyone to remember the fallen as brave heroes and to honor them.

 In "The Storm", a few months after the massacre at the fair that marked the Whisperers' territory, a strong blizzard alerted the inhabitants of the Kingdom to leave their community due to the condition of the Kingdom was unable to live.
 With the help from Alexandria and the Hilltop, they escorted the Kingdommers safely to the Hilltop.
 Along the way, when the storm began to affect the survivors more, Yumiko and her group were forced to spend the night inside the abandoned Sanctuary and heard Michonne's plan to cross the frozen lake that belonged to Alpha's territory.
-Despite of the fear to cross the border, the group succeeded in carrying out the plan successfully and arrived safely to the Hilltop.
+Despite the fear to cross the border, the group succeeded in carrying out the plan successfully and arrived safely to the Hilltop.